cwyark/cwyark.github.com/_posts/projects/micropython_ameba/2016-06-26-micropython-ameba-wifi.md

 >>> my_ssid = "MY-AP-SSID"
 >>> my_auth = (WLAN.WPA2_AES_PSK, "MY-AP-PASSWORD")
 >>> try:
-...     wifi.connect(my_ssid, my_auth)
+...     wifi.connect(ssid=my_ssid, auth=my_auth, dhcp=True)
 ... except OSError as e:
-...     print("wifi connection failed")
+...     print("Connect to %s failed" % my_ssid)
 ...     print(e)
 ```

-The reason why authenication fail may be the wrong ssid, wrong password or the wrong authenication type.
+Authenication fail may caused by the wrong ssid, wrong password or the wrong authenication type.

-Here's the list of supported security type list, when you are connecting to an AP, be sure you choose the right type.
+Here's the list of supported security type list, when you are connecting to an AP, be sure you choose the right security type.

 * WLAN.SECURITY_OPEN